 Reuben Foster, San Francisco 49ers linebacker, arrested on domestic violence charges, reports say

-San Francisco 49ers linebacker Reuben Foster was arrested Sunday on charges of domestic violence, according to reports.
+San Francisco 49ers linebacker Reuben Foster was arrested Sunday on charges of domestic violence and gun possession after an argument with his girlfriend got heated, according to reports.

 Foster, a 23-year-old first-round pick in last year's NFL draft, was arrested in Los Gatos in Santa Clara County, California, and is currently being held without bail, the San Francisco Chronicle reported.